aandergr/kspalculator/README.md

  * Mass,
  * Cost,
  * Whether it is buildable with easier available technology,
- * Whether gimbal is available, or Thrust Vectoring Range,
+ * Whether gimbal (thrust vectoring) is available, or Thrust Vectoring Range,
  * Whether it uses MonoPropellant as fuel, which is also used by Reaction Control System (RCS) thrusters,
  * Whether its engine generates electric power,
  * The length of the engine, as might be meaningful when building landers,